andreashandel/quizgrader/auxiliary/docsfordevelopers/documentation.md

 * `check_metadata.R` - checks that user input (user ID and password) match information in the student list.
 * `check_submission.R` - checks a submitted quiz for proper formatting before attempting to grade it.
 * `grade_quiz.R` - grades the submitted quiz.

-* `quizgrader.R` script starts the `quizmanager.R` app.

-The following functions are used internally:
-* `check_quiz` - is being called at various stages during course management to check if an instructor-created quiz has valid content and structure

-NOT A COMPLETE LISTING YET